 }

-Adjust the code to add the text you want, paste it into the functions.php of your child theme, and then click Update File to finish the process.
+Add the text you want, paste it into your child theme’s functions.php, then click Update File to finish.

 However, if you still don’t feel comfortable editing core files, you can use a dedicated plugin instead.